 Indicates an imminently hazardous situation, which, if not avoided, will result in death, serious injury or substantial property damage.

-Indicates a potentially hazardous situation, which, if not avoided, could result in death, serious injury or substantial property damage.
+Indicates potentially hazardous situation, which, if not avoided, may result in moderate or minor injury or property damage.

+NOTICE

+WARNING NOTICE